ArtezGDA/Course-Material/Pioneers.md

 ##Learning Goals

 Learn the basic skills of programming in python.
 Develop a method of documenting your coding efforts and sketches.
 Gain insights in the history of human-computer interaction and the people and ideas involved in this research.
 Develop a vision on structuring and organizing information in the digital age.
-Being able to produce sketches and a prototype for a logical or complex system that might never be produced.
+Being able to produce sketches and a prototype for an information system and structure.

 ##Description

-The following human-computer interaction pioneers:

-- Vannavar Bush
-- Ivan Sutherland
-- Douglas Englebart
-- Alan Kay
-- Theodore Nelson
-- Bret Victor
+This assignment consists out of two parts: a **coding** part and a **systems design** part.

+#### Coding

+The coding part will be covering basic concepts of programming in *python*.
+Hopefully this is partly a refreshing-your-memory kind of course, as we will be touching the basic coding concepts that you're probably still familar with from processing: `for`-loops, `if`-statements, `variables`.
+The language of coding will be different: *python* instead of *java* (Processing), but conceptually that change isn't dramatic, and might even help understanding these concepts better.

+Each week there will be some explanation and examples of these coding concept.
+And each week there will be some coding homework allowing you to apply the concepts yourself and experiment with the code.

-The following coding constructs,
+We will discuss the following coding constructs:

 - `for` loops
 - variables